apakhbari/CheatSheets/Monitoring/Zabbix/zabbix_course.md

 - Zabbix agent 2 developed using Go
 - In any given zabbix stack, there is only one active zabbix server
 - Metric collection categorization:
-1. whether it is white box or black box:
+1. whether it is white box or black box: in black box you have a generally limited access to metrics but in white box you have detailed information inside system
+2- whether it is pushing or pulling:
 - Zabbix features:
 1. Metric Collection: